 Income received by all family members must be counted unless specifically excluded by the regulations.
-It is the responsibility of the head of household to report changes in family composition.
+It is the responsibility of the head of household to report changes in family composition in accordance with HUD regulations and PHA policies in Chapter 9.
 The rules on which sources of income are counted vary somewhat by family member.
 The chart below summarizes how family composition affects income determinations.